 After seven agonizing years of hardships and struggles, Lennon had to sell his company.
 Unfortunately, his miseries did not end there.
 Two years later, to save his hide, Lennon bought the company back only to trade it once more.
 The newest buyer allowed him to stay.
 However, his stint as the remnants-of-the-acquired-company came to haunt him and added to his agonies and fortunately, to his wisdom, too.

 FJ Lennon recounts everything about his trials and tribulations: the blunders that he committed while starting up, the erroneous judgments that led to the fateful eventuality of winding up of his company and his outside-in view as a freelancer.
 All dished out with delicious slices of wit, wistfulness and sarcasm.

-Author segregates his advice to business world newbies and aspiring entrepreneurs into five categories: biz basics, money matters, how to manage managing, in the trenches and let’s get personal.
+Author segregates his advice to business world newbies and aspiring entrepreneurs into five categories.
+These categories are – biz basics, money matters, how to manage managing, in the trenches and let’s get personal.
 His much-practical advice packs a punch.
 It’s actionable, teachable guidance from someone who had a harrowing time as an entrepreneur.
 Lennon does sound vitriolic and grouchy at times, but then he gleaned his wisdom the hard way.

 The whining tone of Lennon’s memoirs may induce you to categorize him.
-Admittedly, it did occur to me, too, during the reading that perhaps this book was just a catharsis for a disgruntled, failed entrepreneur who always got the short end of the stick.
+Admittedly, it did occur to me, too.
+I thought that this book was just a catharsis for a disgruntled entrepreneur.
+Someone who always got the short end of the stick.
 But how far you want to go with that notion as a reader is your call.
-I discarded the idea since the positives appear to outweigh the negatives and in any case, Lennon’s book could have carried the impression of a Scot Adams imprint had he not been his original self.
+I discarded the idea since the positives appear to outweigh the negatives.
+And in any case, Lennon’s book could have carried the impression of a Scott Adams imprint had he not been his original self.
 In the end, it’s a book worth your time and money.
 Required reading.